Consent orders v separation agreements

 If a Separation Agreement is presented to the Court within later divorce proceedings a Judge will have discretion to change the terms, particularly if circumstances have changed since the Separation Agreement was signed.

-If you need advice or assistance regarding any family law matter, please contact Nina Roby.
+If you need advice or assistance regarding any family law matter, please contact Tracey Dargan.
 We are able to offer an initial fixed fee meeting at a reduced rate.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.